 This is part one in a series of posts that will considers the spiritual and ministerial practices of historic pastor theologians, especially the unique tendencies in their pastoral work which were clearly influenced by, or related to, their ability as theologians.
+Part two on John Calvin can be found here.
+Part three on Athanasius can be found here.

 It may be cause for rejoicing that someone who regularly calls his opponents ‘swineherds’ or the ‘ass to cap all asses’ (and those are some of his politer idioms) is not typically analyzed as a pastor.
 Martin Luther is remembered primarily for his larger than life persona, which aided his posting of the Ninety-Five Theses to the door of the Castle Church in Wittenberg and his ensuing tête-à-tête with the Pope.
 In fact, much of the popular media concerning last year’s 500th anniversary of the Reformation re-enforced this view of Luther as rebel prophet, persecuted saint, and defender of the gospel of grace.